Albert Rockwell took this photograph on August 15, 1914. It shows Taliesin’s burned living quarters.

 First published August 12, 2022.

-The photograph above was taken by A.S.
-Rockwell on the day of, or the day after, the fire.
-The photograph was placed on Wikimedia Commons as an image in the public domain.
+A.S.
+Rockwell took the photograph at the top of this post on the day of, or the day after, the fire.
+The photograph in on Wikimedia Commons and is in the public domain.
 See here: https://en.wikipedia.org/wiki/File:Taliesin_After_Fire.jpg for information about the origin of the photograph.

 1 Newspapers where the myth was first printed: